raheekhandigitalai/PythonProjectPOC/README.md

 # CommunityCode-Mobile-PythonStarterProject
-Start Writing tests with Continuous Testing Cloud and Python
+This project demonstrates how to write tests for Continuous Testing Cloud using Python.
+Once cloned and set up properly, it runs as is.

-## Cloning The Sample Project
+## Setting Up the Sample Project

-Clone the sample project from [CommunityCode-Mobile-PythonStarterProject](https://github.com/ExperitestOfficial/CommunityCode-Mobile-PythonStarterProject) repository and navigate to the code directory as shown below:
+1. Clone the sample project.

 ```bash
 git clone https://github.com/ExperitestOfficial/CommunityCode-Mobile-PythonStarterProject